antonycourtney/tabli/src/NOTES.md

 - Need a tabWindow test for what happens when we duplicate a tab with the same URL

 ----- done:

+X Arrow keys should move a whole window when window not expanded

 X Check out what's going on with Medium.com favicon -- seems to be smaller than 16x16; make sure we had to fixed size.
 Tabs from Medium appear to be misaligned